WWU Graduate Scholarships/Other Funding Sources

 Funds are available to support travel for graduate students to present papers at professional meetings and conferences.
 Maximum of $500 granted to any single applicant.
 Four review cycles occur per year; deadlines are October 1, December 15, March 15, and May 15.
 Refer to the application guidelines and submit a Ross Travel Application esign form.

 To apply for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
-Forms are available from WWU's Student Financial Resources office, and on the web.
-To contact the Student Business Office, email or call (360) 650-3470.

 For financial aid purposes, full-time graduate student enrollment is a minimum of 8 credits, half-time is 4 credits and 5-7 credits is three quarters time.
 The majority of AHE students are part-time students because they are balancing work, family, and other life activities with their graduate school work.

-Western Washington University links for financial aid are as follows:
+Links for financial aid are as follows: